leonatorres/leonatorres/README.md

 ### Languages:
 * Java
 * C++
-* HTML
-* CSS
+* Python

 ### What I want to learn:
-* Python
+* UI/UX design
 * Node.js
-* JavaScript

 ## 🔭 I’m currently working on
-- 🌱 I’m currently learning about data science, machine learning, and artificial intelligence tools to approach real-world business problems.
+- 🌱 Currently working on creating a deep learning model for image processing with MSKCC.